I love the smell of books, the feel of them in my hands. I can turn pages back to a great turn of phrase or idea I marked with a satin ribbon.

-A generous “Pre-Approach-Agent Reader”, before looking at my manuscript (for critique and feedback) asked me in which genre I had written the tale.
+A generous “Pre-Approach-Agent Reader” a beta-reader, before looking at an early draft of my manuscript (for critique and feedback) asked me in which genre I had written the tale.
 This is one of the Big Questions every writer of a novel has to answer.
-I elected Contemporary Fiction.
+I elected Contemporary Fiction with a sub-category.

-Maybe it’s more!
-Goal posts in the industry change with time as if with the winds but realistically reader delights (which or course drive markets), many embracing innovations never envisioned in classical times nor even a decade or so ago.
+Goal posts in the industry of course change with time as if with the winds and reader delights (which or course drive the markets).
+Many embrace innovations never envisioned in classical times nor even a few decades ago.

 [Genre (zhahn-ruh): a kind; stylistic category or sort.]